JoeG230/Capstone-Project/README.md

 This dataset has energy data for every country, with 129 variables and over 22,000 rows.

-Before diving into the data, we decided to focus on data f rom 2001 onwards.
+Before diving into the data, I decided to focus on data from 2001 onwards.
 Unfortunately there was too much missing data between 2019 - 2022, so our data focuses on 2001 - 2018.